PennDOT Confirms Using Explosives to Fix Road

-Evidently a PennDOT official had been traveling along Route 5 when he realized there was a stretch of road nearly 50 yards long without any potholes.
-“I was driving along when I realized the typical rumbling and shaking that comes from traversing Pennsylvania roadways had stop for several seconds…it was very disconcerting.”
+A PennDOT official had been traveling along Route 5 when he realized there was a stretch of road nearly 50 yards long without any potholes.
+“I was driving along when I realized the typical rumbling and shaking that comes from traversing Pennsylvania roadways had stopped for several seconds…it was very disconcerting.”

 The stretch of roadway fell far below PennDOT standards that require at least 39% of any 100 foot stretch of Pennsylvania roadway contain potholes, debris, drunken hobos, or strategically placed orange cones that guide motorist into a pond.

 Upon discovering the problem, PennDOT moved with the efficiency and swiftness for which it is renown and dispatched a road crew within a year and a half.